luna-best/elastic-fimfarchive/semantic search.md

 ## Dependencies

 Be warned, the implementation of semantic search is quite janky, as few of the tools used for this actually worked without poking, prodding and patching.
+The easiest dependency is probably the python one:
+`pip install chonkie[semantic]` (in the virtual environment for elastic-fimfarchive)

 ### Elasticsearch